CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 A Bold Plan to Build the Golden Gate Bridge

 In broad strokes, the Golden Gate Bridge is a representation of the endurance of the human spirit.
-It was with the assistance of a famous architect, Michael O’Shaunessy, that San Francisco city officials came up with the concept of the bridge.
-A brilliant engineer, he previously worked on the Ohio River Bridge and New York City Port Authority.
-But they had a challenge – how to effectively build the bridge connecting San Francisco to Marin County over the Golden Gate Strait where San Francisco Bay meets the Pacific Ocean.
-That responsibility fell to O’Shaunessy, just as engineers, architects, and designers across the U.S. said that it wasn’t feasible, both physically or financially.
+It was with the assistance of famed city engineer Michael O’Shaughnessy that San Francisco city officials came up with the concept of the bridge.
+A brilliant engineer, he previously worked on major public works projects before taking on a challenge that sounded nearly impossible at the time: how to effectively build a bridge connecting San Francisco to Marin County over the Golden Gate Strait where San Francisco Bay meets the Pacific Ocean.

 O’Shaunessy had an ally in Joseph Strauss, a Chicago-based engineer and entrepreneur, who boldly claimed that the bridge was not only possible, but could be done for significantly less than the projected $100 million and five years allowed for its construction.
 Strauss projected that only $25–$30 million was needed to construct what would be the most incredible bridge in California, and quite possibly the world.